 The Punic Wars

-It was this expansion which first brought Carthage into conflict with Rome.
-When Rome was weaker than Carthage, she posed no threat.
-The Carthaginian navy had long been able to enforce the treaty which kept Rome from trading in the western Mediterranean.
-When Carthage took Sicily, however, Rome responded.
-Though they had no navy and knew nothing of fighting on the sea, Rome built 330 ships which they equipped with clever ramps and gangways (the corvus) which could be lowered onto an enemy ship and secured; thus turning a sea battle into a land battle.
-The First Punic War (264-241 BCE) had begun.
+Though they had no navy and knew nothing of fighting on the sea, Rome quickly built 330 ships which they equipped with clever ramps and gangways (the corvus) which could be lowered onto an enemy ship and secured; thus turning a sea battle into a land battle.
 After an initial struggle with military tactics, Rome won a series of victories and finally defeated Carthage in 241 BCE.
 Carthage was forced to cede Sicily to Rome and pay a heavy war indemnity.

 Following this war, Carthage became embroiled in what is known as The Mercenary War (241-237 BCE) which started when the Carthaginian army of mercenaries demanded the payment Carthage owed them.
 This war was finally won by Carthage through the efforts of the general Hamilcar Barca (l. c.
 285 - c.
 228 BCE), father of the famous Hannibal Barca (l.
 247-183 BCE) of the Second Punic War.

-Carthage suffered greatly from both these conflicts and, when Rome occupied the Carthaginian colonies of Sardinia and Corsica, there was nothing the Carthaginians could do about it.
-They tried to make the best of their situation by conquering and expanding holdings in Spain but again went to war with Rome when the Carthaginian general Hannibal attacked the city of Saguntum, an ally of Rome in Spain, in 218 BCE.
+Carthage suffered greatly from the First Punic and Mercenary War and, when Rome occupied the Carthaginian colonies of Sardinia and Corsica, there was nothing the Carthaginians could do about it.
+They tried to make the best of their situation by expanding holdings in Spain but again went to war with Rome when Hannibal attacked the city of Saguntum, an ally of Rome in Spain, in 218 BCE.

 The Second Punic War (218-202 BCE) was fought largely in northern Italy as Hannibal invaded Italy from Spain by marching his forces over the Alps.
 Hannibal won every engagement against the Romans in Italy.
 In 216 BCE he won his greatest victory at the Battle of Cannae but, lacking sufficient troops and supplies, could not build on his successes.
-He was finally drawn from Italy and defeated by the Roman general Scipio Africanus at the Battle of Zama, in North Africa, in 202 BCE and Carthage again sued for peace.
+He was finally drawn from Italy and defeated by the Roman general Scipio Africanus (l.
+236-183 BCE) at the Battle of Zama, in North Africa, in 202 BCE and Carthage again sued for peace.

-Placed, again, under a heavy war indemnity by Rome, Carthage struggled to pay their debt while also trying to fend off incursions from neighbouring Numidia under their king Masinissa (r. c.
+Placed, again, under a heavy war indemnity by Rome, Carthage struggled to pay their debt while also trying to fend off incursions from neighboring Numidia under the king Masinissa (r. c.
 202-148 BCE).
 Masinissa had been Rome's ally in the Second Punic War and was encouraged by Rome to raid Carthaginian territory at will.
 Carthage went to war against Numidia and, in so doing, broke the peace treaty with Rome which forbid Carthage from mobilizing an army.

 Carthage felt it had no choice but to defend itself against Masinissa's invasions but was censured by Rome and ordered to pay a new war debt to Numidia.
 Having only recently paid off their debt to Rome, they now owed a new crippling war debt.
-Rome was not concerned with what Carthage and Numidia were involved with but did not care for the sudden revitalization of the Carthaginian army.
+Rome was not concerned with whatever conflict Carthage and Numidia were involved in but did not care for the sudden revitalization of the Carthaginian military.

 Carthage believed that their treaty with Rome was ended when their war debt was paid; Rome disagreed.
-The Romans felt that Carthage was still obliged to bend to Roman will; so much so that the Roman Senator Cato the Elder ended all of his speeches, no matter what the subject, with the phrase, “Further, I think that Carthage should be destroyed.”
-In 149 BCE, Rome suggested just that course of action.
+The Romans felt that Carthage was still obliged to bend to Roman will; so much so that the Roman Senator Cato the Elder ended all of his speeches, no matter what the subject, with the phrase, “Further, I think that Carthage must be destroyed.”
+In 149 BCE, Rome decided upon just that course of action.

-Utica now became the capital of Rome’s African provinces and Carthage lay in ruin until 122 BCE when Gaius Sepronius Gracchus, the Roman tribune, founded a small colony there.
-Gaius’ political problems, and the memory of the Punic wars still being too fresh, however, the colony failed.
-Julius Caesar proposed and planned the re-building of Carthage and, five years after his death, Carthage rose again.
+Utica now became the capital of Rome’s African provinces and Carthage lay in ruin until 122 BCE when Gaius Sempronius Gracchus (l.
+154-121 BCE) the Roman tribune, founded a small colony there.
+Gaius’ political problems, and the memory of the Punic wars still being too fresh, however, caused the colony to fail.
+Julius Caesar proposed and planned the rebuilding of Carthage and, five years after his death, Carthage rose again.
 Power now shifted from Utica back to Carthage – which became Rome’s breadbasket owing to the same agricultural success which had enriched it before - and it remained an important Roman colony until it fell to the Vandals under their king Gaiseric (r.
 428-478 CE) in 439 CE.